 Gomphrena is a very hard, drought-resistant flowering plant.
 It is a popular summer plant that goes great with other ground covers like portulaca, moss rose, and purslane.
 It is one of the easiest plants to grow in summer.
 You can grow gomphrena even if your garden is not fit to grow anything.

 Gomphrena is also known as amaranth due to its family Amaranthaceae.
 It is mostly grown for its beautiful colors.
-You can easily find flowers of gomphrena in Red, white, brown, purple, pink, yellow and lilac color.
+You can easily find flowers of gomphrena in Red, white, brown, purple, pink, yellow, and lilac color.
 It is considered one of the best cut flowers.
-You can make garlands or keep them in a vase, I can assure that each flower will remain fresh even for months after being cut-off.
+You can make garlands or keep them in a vase, These flowers will remain fresh for months as cut flowers.

 Read our previous post: Portulaca (Moss rose) – How to Grow and Care?

 Gomphrena is a beautiful summer flower.
 It belongs to the family Amaranthaceae which signifies some of the hardiest and drought-resistant bushes.
 It is commonly associated with the name ‘Amaranth’ and called ‘Globe Amaranth’ and the bachelor button.
 The name bachelor’s button is very common in the USA since 1700.
 Gomphrena flowers are small round shaped flowers available in a variety of colors.
 It is a native plant from Central America including Brazil, Panama, and Guatemala, though it is well known and grown globally.